 Educators who wish to pilot the new SGGs are encouraged to work with their district leaders and association representatives to figure out a plan for piloting.
 The TPEP office always loves to hear stories and suggestions from teachers and principals who are giving this a try, and you are welcome to share your stories by emailing us at tpep@k12.wa.us.

-Supporting and sustaining an inclusive school environment is directly aligned with the acknowledgement of student belonging and knowledge of individual students.
+Supporting and sustaining an inclusive school environment is directly aligned with the acknowledgment of student belonging and knowledge of individual students.
 Knowledge of Individual Students includes but is not limited to cultural identity, academic, and social/emotional assets which directly connect to belonging and the belief that each and every student is known, and their voice is heard.

 The purpose of the revised student growth goals is to promote instructional practice that is culturally responsive, socially, and emotionally literate and inclusive of each and every student.
 To that end, this purpose statement aligns with the foundational principles of diversity, equity and inclusion.
 Individual districts are encouraged to utilize the SSG rubrics as a resource supporting DEI initiatives at the local level.